sonalimcdermid/sonalimcdermid.github.io/Research.md

     </div>

-2) How do climate and environmental change impact terrestrial ecosystems, particularly agroecosystem production and resulting food security, particularly in monsoonal climates, drylands, and the most vulnerable regions?
+### 2) How do climate and environmental change impact terrestrial ecosystems, particularly agroecosystem production and resulting food security, particularly in monsoonal climates, drylands, and the most vulnerable regions?

-## The impact of flooding on food security across Africa
+**The impact of flooding on food security across Africa** [image]
-[image]
 <div>
    <p>